Modern teams work collaboratively, cross-functionally, and remotely across time zones and departments.

 Step Three: Install the Gmelius browser extension and/or mobile application.
 Finally, all of the relevant team members will be sent an email notification automatically to join your team.

 A shared mailbox bridges the gap between Gmail and the modern collaborative way of working.
-Use Gmelius to turn your inbox into a shared team workspace and immediately benefit from team collaboration and advanced automation features.
+Get started with Gmelius for free to turn your inbox into a shared team workspace and immediately benefit from team collaboration and advanced automation features.